neam/dna-project-base-rest-api/README.md

     * mysqldump
     * git

+Alternatively, you can run these commands inside the web container (where all of the above are already installed).
+Enter by running:

+    cd ../virtual-machines/vagrant/cms/build/cms-develop-virtualbox/
+    vagrant ssh web

+Before running any commands below, step in to the root of the cms codebase `/code/` and make all environment variables avaiable:

+    cd /code/
+    for file in /app/.profile.d/*; do source $file; done

 ## Update to the latest changes

 After pulling the latest changes, run the following to update your local environment: